cedrickchee/awesome-transformer-nlp/README.md

 10. [Reformer: The Efficient Transformer](https://openreview.net/forum?id=rkgNKkHtvB) by Nikita Kitaev, Lukasz Kaiser, and Anselm Levskaya.
 - "They present techniques to reduce the time and memory complexity of Transformer, allowing batches of very long sequences (64K) to fit on one GPU.
 Should pave way for Transformer to be really impactful beyond NLP domain." — @hardmaru
 11. [Supervised Multimodal Bitransformers for Classifying Images and Text](https://arxiv.org/abs/1909.02950) (MMBT) by Facebook AI.
+11. [A Primer in BERTology: What we know about how BERT works](https://arxiv.org/abs/2002.12327) by Anna Rogers et al.
+- "Have you been drowning in BERT papers?".
+The group survey over 40 papers on BERT's linguistic knowledge, architecture tweaks, compression, multilinguality, and so on.

 ## Articles